800-922-2596 Call Now Book a Free Inspection

 Scientifically known as Boisea trivittata, the boxelder bug is a common pest in many homes in the Southeastern United States.
-While boxelders can be confused with stink bugs, they are orange and black insects and are easily recognizable by their distinctive markings.
+They are orange and black insects and are easily recognizable by their distinctive markings.
 They have six legs, long antennae protruding from the front of their head and wings that can carry them up to two miles.

+Boxelder bugs get their name from frequenting the boxelder tree, common in the Carolinas.
+But they are not limited to these and found on other maple species.
 Typically, boxelder bugs are about half an inch long and are often found near boxelder trees.
 These trees are a type of maple that is easily identified by their seed pods.
 These serve as their primary food source.
-Although mostly outdoor insects, this black and orange flying bug can invade homes during colder months when they are looking for a place to winter.
+Although mostly outdoor insects, this black and orange flying bug can invade homes during colder months when they are looking for a place to shelter in winter.

 Boxelder nymphs, or babies, look like smaller versions of the adult form but are more red in color and haven’t developed wings yet.